Conceptual writing: 2015 controversy

 In 2009, Vanessa Place had started tweeting Margaret Mitchell’s Gone With the Wind in order to highlight its racist language and stereotypes, according to an artist statement that was posted on Facebook.
 However, a Change.org petition from 2015 demanded the blacklisting of Place from the Association of Writers and Writing Programs for "propagating offensive material", as the authors of the petition consider that her Gone With the Wind project is "racially insensitive, if not downright racist" and that it "re-inscribes that text’s racism".
 On May 18, 2015, the Association announced that Place had been removed from the committee.

-In spite of African-American poet Tracie Morris publicly defending Goldsmith's gesture and, while Faith Holland and Goldsmith himself have argued against this kind of non-literary reading, both Goldsmith and Place's projects have been considered by many unacceptable, politically incorrect h.
+In spite of African-American poet Tracie Morris publicly defending Goldsmith's gesture and, while Faith Holland and Goldsmith himself have argued against this kind of non-literary reading, both Goldsmith and Place's projects have been considered by many unacceptable, politically incorrect.
 Voices from the poetry community have also expressed strong criticism.
 In the article There's a New Movement in American Poetry and It's Not Kenneth Goldsmith, Cathy Park Hong writes that:

 "Poetry is becoming progressively fluid, merging protest and performance into its practice.
 The era of Conceptual Poetry’s ahistorical nihilism is over and we have entered a new era, the poetry of social engagement."